clearlinux/dockerfiles/tests/CONTRIBUTING.md

 So for any Containers name defined in the matrix.node of .github/workflows/ tests.yml, the same name directory could be added in the directory "tests".
 And the same name BAT script in the new added directory will be executed for each PR/commits.
-For example, redis.
+For example, valkey.
-* First, the redis name is added in the matrix.node.
+* First, the valkey name is added in the matrix.node.
 ```
    matrix:
-     node: ["redis"]
+     node: ["valkey"]
 ```

-* Second, create the "redis" directory and BAT script under tests
+* Second, create the "valkey" directory and BAT script under tests
 ```
    dockerfiles
     └── tests
-        └── redis
+        └── valkey
-            └── redis.bats
+            └── valkey.bats
-	    └── redis-security.bats
+	    └── valkey-security.bats
 ```

-* Last, develop the redis BAT test cases in "redis.bats" and "redis-security.bats" following the above principles.
+* Last, develop the valkey BAT test cases in "valkey.bats" and "valkey-security.bats" following the above principles.